cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 the ciphertext outputs of the AEAD scheme from the outputs of a random function or is able to forge a ciphertext that will be accepted as valid.

+Here, we consider advantages beyond distinguishing underyling primitives from their ideal instances (for example, a pseudorandom from a truly random function).

 See {{AEComposition}}, {{AEAD}} for the formal definitions of and relations between IND-CPA confidentiality, INT-CTXT ciphertext integrity, and authenticated encryption security (AE).